tannermkerr/HA-fusionpbx/README.md

 select bdr.bdr_group_join(local_node_name := 'fusion2', node_external_dsn := 'host=NODE2IP port=5432 dbname=freeswitch connect_timeout=10 keepalives_idle=5 keepalives_interval=1', join_using_dsn := 'host=NODE1IP  port=5432 dbname=freeswitch connect_timeout=10 keepalives_idle=5 keepalives_interval=1');
 ```

 You should see the fusionpx on fusion2 contains a number of tables after the join, as it has copied the tables from fusion1.
-If both joins succeeded replication is now happening between both nodes. *You can check to see that the join has succeeded by doing a `select bdr.bdr_node_join_wait_for_ready();` on each database*.
+If both joins succeeded replication is now happening between both nodes. *You can check to see that the join has succeeded by doing a `select bdr.bdr_node_join_wai1. t_for_ready();` on each database*.
 If it worked it will return, if it hangs, something has gone wrong.
 You can also see the status of the nodes in the group by doing: `select * from bdr.bdr_nodes;`
 Active replicating nodes have node status 'r'.
 Initializing nodes have node status 'i'.